 in all cases, you should avoid extremes and try to be credible in the outfits that you choose. the same goes for models who can find themselves in situations where they need to wear any kind of apparel for a shoot. in my experience, with only few exceptions, did clients for corporate headshot need change of clothing. but if you’re shooting different looks, it’s good to bring different items. what is most important is to wear the clothes that you feel comfortable in and let the photographer use his creativity. unless you’re a professional model, If you’re not at ease with how you look, it will show in your photographs!

-the type of attire you wear should be appropriate for the type of the shoot. but there are some considerations about the style and how it can enhance the picture. any kind of garment you wear, you should pay close attention to the neckline as it extends the face. visually, v-necks tend to be more appealing because they repeat the shape of the person’s chin. how close or open depends on the style that is contemporary without showing too much skin, especially for women. round necks work well for women when they’re scooped. t-shirts, when worn by men, tend to give the effect of choking as they stick too close to the base of the neck. bare arms or covered? this only matters when you’re shooting casual headshots. some will say long sleeves are best but what you wear shouldn’t look dated. women with slim figure can get away with most anything. but the ones on the heavy side should avoid bare arms because they can distract from the beauty of the face!
+Follow the modelling guide to make sure you are in the know.
+There are a lot of unwritten rules when it comes to modelling.
+The type of attire you wear should be appropriate for the type of the shoot. but there are some considerations about the style and how it can enhance the picture. any kind of garment you wear, you should pay close attention to the neckline as it extends the face. visually, v-necks tend to be more appealing because they repeat the shape of the person’s chin. how close or open depends on the style that is contemporary without showing too much skin, especially for women. round necks work well for women when they’re scooped. t-shirts, when worn by men, tend to give the effect of choking as they stick too close to the base of the neck. bare arms or covered? this only matters when you’re shooting casual headshots. some will say long sleeves are best but what you wear shouldn’t look dated. women with slim figure can get away with most anything. but the ones on the heavy side should avoid bare arms because they can distract from the beauty of the face!

 the colors that you wear shouldn’t contrast too much with the color of the skin. wearing colors that are also too similar to the background can also cause the opposite effect of merging into it. though the photographer can use creativity, it’s a good idea to use colors that are not too bright for dark background or ones that are too light for a light background. black, gray, burgundy and dark brown are more suited to dark backgrounds. but if the photographer is working with a light background, try using light colors that are washed out like pastels, denim, beige and whites. in an outdoor setting the colors to avoid are definitely the ones that are dull because they don’t add anything to the composition.